GatherPress/gatherpress/docs/developer/custom-url-endpoints/README.md

 - `example.org/event/feed/ical`

-   provides a subscribe-able event feed in xcal format with all events of the site.
+   provides a subscribe-able event feed in ical format with all events of the site.

 - `example.org/venue/my-sample-venue/feed/ical`

-   provides a subscribe-able event feed in xcal format with all events at that venue.
+   provides a subscribe-able event feed in ical format with all events at that venue.

 - `example.org/topic/my-sample-topic/feed/ical`

-   provides a subscribe-able event feed in xcal format with all events grouped into that topic.
+   provides a subscribe-able event feed in ical format with all events grouped into that topic.

 The most obvious functions to create such within WordPress seem to be [`add_feed()`](https://developer.wordpress.org/reference/functions/add_feed/) and [`add_rewrite_endpoint()`](https://developer.wordpress.org/reference/functions/add_rewrite_endpoint/) for this purpose.